- Composition: Proteins consists of a chain of > 100 amino acids (AAs) that are connected through multiple peptide bonds (polypeptide chain).

 Structure: broken down into 4 levels

-- Primary: the sequence of AAs in the polypeptide chain
+- Primary structure: the sequence of AAs in the polypeptide chain

-- Secondary: structural folding that occurs based on patterns of H+-bonds between parts of the same polypeptide chain
+- Secondary structure: structural folding that occurs based on patterns of H+-bonds between parts of the same polypeptide chain

-- Quaternary: 3-dimensional structure of ≥ 2 individual polypeptide chains (subunits) = multimer
+- Quaternary structure: 3-dimensional structure of ≥ 2 individual polypeptide chains (subunits) = multimer

 - For both tertiary and quarternary, folding driven by: hydrophobic interactions, H+-bonds, salt bridges, disulfide bonds